eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Deploying Ceylon as a fat jar

 Finally, if you wish to run a Ceylon program on a machine with no Ceylon distribution available, and without the runtime module isolation provided by JBoss Modules, the command line tool [`ceylon fat-jar`][] is indispensable.
-The command simply produces a Java `.jar` archive that contains a Ceylon module and everything it depends on at runtime.
+The command simply assembles a Java `.jar` archive that contains a Ceylon module and everything it depends on at runtime.